ballerina-platform/module-ballerinax-milvus/README.md

 milvus:Client milvusClient = check new(milvusUrl);
 ```

-For authenticated connections, you can provide additional configuration:
+For authenticated connections, you can provide additional configuration.

 ```ballerina
 milvus:Client milvusClient = check new(milvusUrl);